Otto-9092/Rep-Scoreboard/README.md

 ```
 cea-scoreboard/
-├── index.html              # Main page
-├── README.md               # This file
-├── LICENSE                 # MIT License
++-- index.html
++-- README.md
++-- LICENSE                    (MIT)
-├── .gitignore
++-- .gitignore
-├── assets/
++-- assets/
-│   ├── styles.css          # All styles
+|   +-- styles.css             Pioneer green/amber styling
-│   └── app.js              # All logic (vanilla JS, no build step)
+|   +-- app.js                 All logic (vanilla JS, no build step)
+|   +-- pioneer-logo.png       (Optional -- add your own)
-├── data/
++-- data/
-│   ├── config.json         # Colors, groups, title, footnotes
+|   +-- config.json            Colors, groups, title, footnotes
-│   ├── categories.csv      # Categories + max points + descriptions
+|   +-- categories.csv         Categories + max points + descriptions
-│   └── scores.csv          # Agency scores (edit this most often)
+|   +-- scores.csv             Agency scores (edit most often)
-└── .github/
-    └── workflows/
-        └── pages.yml       # Optional: auto-deploy on push (usually not needed with Pages default)
+|   +-- events.csv             Upcoming events (Next Up card + Schedule tab)
+|   +-- updates.csv            Weekly recap notes (This Week banner)
++-- .github/workflows/
+    +-- pages.yml              Optional GitHub Actions deploy (usually not needed)
 ```

 ---

 ## Known items to review

-- **Two extra "PK Session" columns** (`pk_session_extra1`, `pk_session_extra2`) are placeholders kept from the source spreadsheet.
-Rename in `categories.csv` once their real purpose is confirmed.
+- **PK Session placeholders** (`pk_session_fall`, `pk_session_winter`) are ready to be renamed when you schedule those sessions.
-- **Owner's Manual max points**: source spreadsheet header says "Max of 50 points" but the totals row shows 100.
-Set to **100** here — flip to 50 in `categories.csv` if that's wrong.
+- **Owner's Manual max points** — set to 100 (matches the totals row in the source).
+Change to 50 in `categories.csv` if the "Max of 50" text in the source was correct.
-- **Deadlines**: many categories didn't have hard deadlines in the source.
-Reasonable defaults are used — adjust in `categories.csv` as needed.
-- **Category descriptions**: draft text is pulled from the source spreadsheet where possible.
-Some categories need a fuller definition — edit `description` fields in `categories.csv` when you have time.
+- **Rules descriptions** — draft text pulled from the source spreadsheet where possible; some are thin.
+Edit `description` fields in `categories.csv` when you want to flesh them out (Rep Reward Qualifier specifically could use more detail).
-- **Repo URL in footer**: `index.html` and this README reference `YOUR-USERNAME` — search-replace with your actual GitHub username after uploading.
+- **Pioneer logo** — text wordmark shown until you drop `assets/pioneer-logo.png` in.
+- **Repo URL** — change `data/config.json` -> `repo_url` and the footer link works.

 ---

 ## Tech notes

 - Vanilla HTML/CSS/JS.
-No framework, no build step, no dependencies.
+No build step, no framework, no dependencies (except Google Fonts for Barlow Condensed / Inter).
-- CSV parsing done inline (handles quoted fields and commas inside quotes).
+- CSV parsing done inline; handles quoted fields and commas inside quotes.
-- Works offline once loaded (though GitHub Pages CDN is very fast).
-- Mobile-friendly.
-- Print-friendly (hit the "Print View" button on the Leaderboard tab).
+- Works on any modern browser, mobile-friendly, print-friendly.
+- If data fails to load, the loading curtain shows exactly which file is at fault -- no silent "Loading..." hangs.

 ---

 ## License

-MIT — see `LICENSE`.
+MIT -- see `LICENSE`.

 Built for Region 530 by Mike Otto, Pioneer Territory Manager.